DmitriBogdanov/UTL/docs/blog/cpp_performance_issues.md

 Every "issue" comes with an attached cause and a short explanation.

-This does not indent to be a language critique or necessarily make an argument for the sensibility integrating of all listed points, many of the points here are largely presented as "what if".
+This does not intend to be a language critique or necessarily make an argument for the sensibility integrating of all listed points, many of the points here are largely presented as "what if".

 ---